rbturnbull/stemmadot/README.rst

 STEMMA is a phylogenetic analysis tool for the study of textual traditions with contamination.
+It is available here: https://github.com/stemmatic/stemma For more information about it, see Carlon's work:

+    Carlson, Stephen C. *The Text of Galatians and Its History*.
+Wissenschaftliche Untersuchungen Zum Neuen Testament 385.
+Tübingen: Mohr Siebeck, 2015.

-It is available here: https://github.com/stemmatic/stemma STEMMA input files can be generated from TEI XML using teiphy: https://github.com/jjmccollum/teiphy
+STEMMA input files can be generated from TEI XML using teiphy: https://github.com/jjmccollum/teiphy

 For more information see: